ShipSoft/FairShip/field/README.md

 Most of the required TVirtualMagField objects are already created in the C++ source code where the geometry volumes are defined.
-The [ShipFieldMaker](ShipFieldMaker.h) class can be used to create new, extra fields, or replace already existing ones, using an input control text file, where we can set global and/or local fields for specific volumes.
+The [ShipFieldMaker](ShipFieldMaker.h) class can be used to create new, extra fields, or replace already existing ones, using either an input control text file or by calling various definition functions, where we can set global and/or local fields for specific volumes.
 The VMC uses cm for distances and kGauss (0.1 Tesla) for magnetic fields.
 Here, we use the same cm unit for lengths, but use Tesla for magnetic fields, which the ShipFieldMaker class converts to kGauss units when passed to the VMC.

 The function